BLDG 750/Rm 201

 About this Location

-An estimated 200,000-plus service members transition out of the military each year.
+It is estimated that 200,000-plus service members transition out of the military each year.
 Each Transition from military to civilian life is unique, and USO Pathfinder is there to help service members and military spouses through the process.
-Whether an individual needs help finding a civilian job that suits their skills and interest, securing financial stability, researching education options, taking advantage of their GI Bill, utilizing their VA Home Loan or any other veteran programs, maintaining family strength and personal wellness through the process, or more - participants will get a personalized Action Plan and one-on-one support from a USO Pathfinder Scout.

-Do you know someone transitioning out of the military?
-Click here to connect with a USO Pathfinder Scout.
+Do you know someone transitioning out of the military or a military spouse needing assistance?
+Click here to connect with a USO Transition Specialist.

 Amenities at this Location